-In conclusion, driver distraction can be considered as one specific type of inattention, whereas concentration loss can be considered as a special type of driver distraction due to an internal source.
+Within this taxonomy, driver distraction can be considered as one specific mechanism of inattention, and concentration loss can be considered as a special type of driver distraction triggered by an internal source.

-1.2 Sources of driver distraction
+2.2 Sources of driver distraction

 There are various sources of distraction.
 The sources can reside inside or outside the vehicle, be technology-related or otherwise, traffic-related or not, and be self-initiated or imposed by the situation/circumstances.
-While the sources of distraction may take many forms, it is helpful to examine distraction in terms of four distinct categories: (1) visual distraction (e.g., looking away from the roadway); (2) auditory distraction (e.g., responding to a ringing cell phone); (3) biomechanical distraction (e.g., manually adjusting the radio volume), and (4) cognitive distraction (e.g., being lost in thought).
+While the sources of distraction may take many forms, it is helpful to examine distraction in terms of four distinct categories: (1) visual distraction (e.g., looking away from the roadway); (2) auditory distraction (e.g., listening to a ringing cell phone); (3) manual distraction/interference (e.g., manually adjusting the radio volume), and (4) cognitive distraction (e.g., being lost in thought).

 Many distracting activities that drivers engage in can involve more than one of these components (e.g., visually searching for a control to manipulate).
-For example, the use of media devices while participating in traffic can distract the road user in each of the described four ways (Meesmann, et al., 2009; Lee, 2007):
+For example, the use of media devices while participating in traffic can distract the road user in each of the described four ways (Meesmann et al., 2009; Lee, 2007):

-- bio-mechanical/physical distraction because the use of the device interferes with the traffic task; - visual distraction when the user watches the device instead of the traffic situation; - cognitive distraction because the music, the conversation, or other information distracts the user from the traffic task; - auditory distraction because a ringtone or music is heard and (if earphones are used) fewer sounds from the surrounding environment are registered by the road user.
+- Manual distraction/interference because the use of the device interferes with physical control of the vehicle. - Visual distraction when the user watches the device instead of the traffic situation. - Cognitive distraction because the music, the conversation, or other information that directs attention away from the driving task. - Auditory distraction because a ringtone or music can divert attention away from the driving task.